 Star City Games® events allow exemptions for players who are on-call (active military, rescue personnel, doctors, etc.).
 If you believe you qualify for an exemption for any reason, please speak to a Star City Games staff member before your event.

 Artistic modifications, otherwise known as card alterations, are acceptable under the following conditions:

 - The original card is recognizable.

 - The alteration does not contain substantial strategic advice.

-- The artistry does not contain offensive images.
+- The alteration does not contain offensive language or images.

 - The mana cost and card name are unobstructed.